 The app offers a secure platform and communications interface between you and the insurer.
 Kasko2go has programmed the software for your scoring and to do this records the necessary data for you.

-The kasko2go app is operated with appropriate and up-to-date technical and organizational security features, which are continuously adapted to state-of-the-art technology and management procedures.
+The kasko2go app is operated with appropriate and up-to-date technical and organizational security features, which are continuously adapted to state-of-the-art technology procedures.

 However, malfunctions and interruptions may occasionally occur when operating software and kasko2go tries to resolve these as quickly as possible.